Driving and Parking

 Parking on the left side of two-way streets is prohibited.

-The speed limit on South Georgia College streets and parking areas shall be 25 MPH unless otherwise posted.
+The speed limit on South Georgia State College streets and parking areas shall be 25 MPH unless otherwise posted.

 All traffic must follow the traffic flow plan as posted.
 This includes private and service vehicles.
 This does not apply to emergency vehicles on emergency runs.